WHAT WE DO

 Tim is enjoying the life of a farmer after many years in the corporate sector working with senior executives and emerging leaders to reach their potential.
 With such a significant change, Tim is loving the daily challenge of learning about regenerative and sustainable farming practices.
 Tim is also a secret sourdough master, from an early age having watched his mother use and feed the sourdough starter that sat on the kitchen bench in the Yukon in Canada.
 We still have and use her original enormous sourdough mixing bowl.

 Cree and Tim are passionate teachers and the farm’s philosophy is to provide both an educative farm experience, but also a delicious one.
-We are also very interested in harnessing local and global knowledge and attracting people to our farm to build increased food cooperation.

 Here at onetablefarm, we hope to teach you about sourcing your food, how it grows and how to cook it.
 In many ways, it is back to basics.